tv2-oss/bifrost-gateway-controller/doc/motivation-and-overall-design.md

 ### Why Not Use e.g. Crossplane or Helm?

-An important objective of the *gateway-controller* is to maintain a Gateway API compatible interface towards users.
+An important objective of the *bifrost-gateway-controller* is to maintain a Gateway API compatible interface towards users.
 This would not be possible with techniques such as Crossplane and Helm.
 Also, the mapping from the Gateway API to e.g. a Crossplane composition is non-trivial, i.e. it is difficult to do with purely templating.

-The *gateway-controller* implements some of the same composition logic as e.g. Crossplane.
+The *bifrost-gateway-controller* implements some of the same composition logic as e.g. Crossplane.
 Why did we not use Crossplane compositions, e.g. build a Gateway API implementation using the following hierarchy of services?

-- gateway-controller implements facade gateway API, stamps out Crossplane claim.
+- bifrost-gateway-controller implements facade gateway API, stamps out Crossplane claim.
 - Crossplane implements claim towards a composition.
 - Crossplane Composition defines how low-level cloud resources should be stamped out.
 - Crossplane cloud-specific provider implements low-level resources towards cloud API.

 While this would be feasible, there are several complicated dependencies between each of the above components, which increase the maintenance burden.
-The *gateway-controller* design aims at reducing the complexity by building on a more self-contained monolithic design - or at least a design with less non-trivial dependencies between components.
+The *bifrost-gateway-controller* design aims at reducing the complexity by building on a more self-contained monolithic design - or at least a design with less non-trivial dependencies between components.
 For this reason, we use the basic,